sipeed/sipeed_wiki/docs/hardware/en/modules/micarray.md

 ```

 According to the pin number of your own connection, `init(i2s_d0=23, i2s_d1=22, i2s_d2=21, i2s_d3=20, i2s_ws=19, i2s_sclk=18, sk9822_dat=24, sk9822_clk=25) `.
 For example, if the `MIC_D0` on the microphone array is connected to the pin labeled 25 on the K210 board, then the corresponding parameter in this code needs to be changed to `i2s_d0=25`, the other seven pins should be changed by the same way.
-Since configuration of everyone is different, there are no identical connection instructions for using jumper wires, modify the pin parameters individually, and don't forget to delete the commect before `mic.init(...). `(just delete `#`).
+Since configuration of everyone is different, there are no identical connection instructions for using jumper wires, modify the pin parameters individually, and don't forget to delete the comment before `mic.init(...). `(just delete `#`).

 > Make sure not use the pin which has been used for peripherals(Like camera pins or lcd pins should not bu used for this micarray pin), which will make amazing error.